Furry/amino-api/readme.md

 Additions to this api are added on a random basis, basically whichever I feel should be done first.
 However, if you're looking for a specific feature, by all means make an issue requesting it and I'll make sure to add it first!

+There is **ZERO** Error catching & handling at the moment.
+If something breaks and you don't know why, please make an issue so I can look into it.

 ## What this library offers:
 - A functioning chat-based api
 - Dynamic user fetching